A walker’s paradise!

 Wadebridge has various shops, restaurants and a cinema.

 There are two small grocery stores in the village open until 9pm.
-There is a Co-Op in Camelford stocking a good range of fresh produce, beers and wines etc. Wadebridge has many of the large supermarkets including Tesco.
+There is a small Co-Op in Camelford stocking a good range of fresh produce, beers and wines etc. Wadebridge has many of the large supermarkets including Tesco.
 Sainsbury’s is in Bodmin.
 Morrisons in Bude.
 Online deliveries can be booked direct to the cottage.
+Click & Collect can be arranged at the larger supermarkets.

 ATMs in Tintagel